orb-community/orb-website/docs/documentation/running_orb_agent.md

 You will need to use a configuration file if:

 * You want to assign tags to the agent at the edge
-* You want to setup custom pktvisor Taps
+* You want to set up custom pktvisor Taps
 * You want the agent to [auto-provision](#advanced-auto-provisioning-setup)

 The configuration file is written in YAML.